What is PRP?

 - the amount of concentration of platelets (how many times it’s concentrated above a person’s normal (baseline) levels; and

-- the presence and number of red or white blood cells.
+- the presence of red or white blood cells, and concentrations of growth factors.

 Most studies support a platelet concentration of four to six times a patient’s normal level for musculoskeletal injuries.
 This translates to an ideal platelet concentration of 1.0 million to 1.5 million platelets per microliter.
 This concentration stimulates robust tissue regeneration when compared to lower platelet concentrations.